operasoftware/devopera/blog/_posts/2015-07-01-js-open-day-edge-conf.md

 For those interested, Bruce’s raw notes of the breakout are available on [Google Drive](https://docs.google.com/document/d/1i0E5FYU8jjme-vDb7jCgtDA4XmyCRK-0yszvFff8dOQ/edit#).

-As a final note, we'd be very interested in talking to any developers who are implementing add to Homescreen, serviceWorker or Push Notifications on real, commercial websited, with a view to publishing an article on dev.Opera (we even pay!).
+As a final note, we'd be very interested in talking to any developers who are implementing add to Homescreen, serviceWorker or Push Notifications on real, commercial websites, with a view to publishing an article on dev.Opera (we even pay!).
+Tweet us at [@odevrel](http://twitter.com/odevrel).